RishiDarkDevil/daam-i2i/README.md

 ## Getting Started
 First, install [PyTorch](https://pytorch.org) for your platform.
 - You may check out the [Notebook](https://github.com/RishiDarkDevil/Text-Based-Object-Discovery/blob/main/Experiments/DAAM_Image_Attention_ver2.ipynb) to get started with the basics.
-- If you interested in various merging schemes for generate interesting heatmaps like the one shown above and use them for object detection leveraging [TITAN](https://github.com/RishiDarkDevil/TITAN), check out this [Colab Tutorial](https://colab.research.google.com/drive/1OeKbTPrtsovA08a5qztilaoWlV_emMIU?usp=sharing)
+- If you interested in various merging schemes for generate interesting heatmaps like the one shown above and use them for object detection leveraging [TITAN](https://github.com/RishiDarkDevil/TITAN), check out this [Colab Tutorial](https://colab.research.google.com/drive/1OeKbTPrtsovA08a5qztilaoWlV_emMIU?usp=sharing).
+- For Image-to-Image pipeline, where diffusion models can unravel the image segmentation and pick up object-level semantics seemingly by simply adding noise and denoising the original image is demonstrated in this [Ipython Notebook](https://github.com/RishiDarkDevil/Text-Based-Object-Discovery/blob/main/Experiments/DAAMI2I_Img2Img_Pipeline_ver5.ipynb).
+There are other interesting experiments presented in the [Text-Based Object Discovery](https://github.com/RishiDarkDevil/Text-Based-Object-Discovery) repo.

 ### Installation
 The following steps are useful for setting up `daami2i` package in Colab Environment.